fervid/dnscat2/README.md

 Assuming there's a dnscat2 server running on that host/port, it'll create a session there.

+#### IPv6

+To use IPv6 pass "-6" option to dnscat2, for example:

+    ./dnscat2 -6 example.org

 ### Tunnels

 Yo dawg; I hear you like tunnels, so now you can tunnel a tunnel through